TheOneric/CR-Fixes/Readme.md

 ## What is this

-This plugin attempts to add some functions to the crunchyroll webpage, that I felt were direly needed.
+This extension attempts to add some functions to the crunchyroll webpage, that I felt were direly needed.
 Like **toggable autoplay**, so you can read the comments at the ned of the video without being interrupted by a redirect. **A dark mode** so you can watch your animes alone and in the darkness without burning your eyes.
 All options can be disabled, so they do not conflict with your already existing customisations.
 In fact, most of what this extension does, can also be achieved by utilisng several other extensions and user scripts already available.<sup>[1](#crf_footnote1)</sup>
 The exception of this is toggable autoplay; which I couldn't find anywhere else.
 And the **(still WIP)** hierachical subtitle language selection.
 So that you can define selection orders like: